anicholson/obsidian-google-mail/README.md

 	- From: Label to fetch from Gmail.
 	- To: Fetched mail will be added with this label

 6. Assign a Folder to store all the collected email notes.
-(Default is "Mail")
+(Default is "fetchedMail")

     - The plugin will create a folder if not exists.
     - A newsletter folder to use with [DB Folder](https://github.com/RafaelGB/obsidian-db-folder) would be useful to organize your mail notes.